morrownr/8812au-20210820/README.md

 - VHT control (allows 80 MHz channel width in AP mode)
 - AP mode DFS channel control
 - USB mode control

+Note: Monitor mode is not supported.
+Linux users that want good support for monitor mode in a dual band adapter should seek out USB WiFi adapters based on the mt7610u, mt7612u or mt7921au chipsets.

 ### A FAQ is available in this repo with the name `FAQ.md`